These are the SmartSocial.com App Zones:

 Owned by Snapchat’s parent company Snap, Inc., the Bitmoji app allows users to create a cartoon avatar or “emoji” that looks like themselves.
 Since it’s easy to create Bitmojis and share them on other apps, teens could get themselves in trouble if they create an inappropriate Bitmoji that gets shared on social media (or screenshot and shared).
 Creating a Bitmoji could encourage teens to obsess over their looks which can be damaging for their self-image and some security experts warn that giving 3rd party keyboards access to your device’s data can put your privacy at risk.
 Watch our video.

 The Byte app lets users watch, create, and share six-second video loops.
 Users can follow other Byte profiles, but profiles cannot be shared and you can’t see how many followers someone else has.
 All videos posted to the app are automatically public.
 Users can like or comment on anyone else’s video, share it as a “rebyte”, or redistribute it through text, email, or another social media platform.
 There is a “flag” button to report inappropriate videos.
 Users can scroll up from the homepage to watch random videos.
 Or they can search for videos by username or from one of several categories.
 Watch our video.

 Fortnite: Battle Royale

 Fortnite is a very popular game that was released in 2017.
-There are 2 different versions of the game; Fortnite: Save the World and Fortnite: Battle Royale.
-Fortnite: Battle Royale is the version that is really popular with students.
-Fortnite is designed to keep players coming back which can be difficult for teens and tweens who haven’t yet developed a healthy relationship with screen time.
-Also, students can come across profanity or inappropriate language from other players through text or voice chatting.
+There are two different versions of the game; Fortnite: Save the World and Fortnite: Battle Royale.
+Fortnite: Battle Royale is the version that is most popular with students.
+Fortnite is designed to be addicting to keep players coming back which can be difficult for teens and tweens who haven’t yet developed a healthy relationship with screen time.
+Also, students might come across profanity or inappropriate language from other players through text or voice chatting.
 Watch our video.